 By way of the sacred homelands of the Algonquian-speaking people (New Haven, CT); of the Plains Tribes, including the Tonkawa, Apache, and Comanche (Austin, TX); and of the Mississaugas of the Credit, the Anishnaabe, the Chippewa, the Haudenosaunee, and the Wendat peoples in Tkaronto (Toronto, ON); he is currently based on the ancestral homelands of the Council of the Three Fires in what is commonly known as Chicago, IL.

-He is a 2026 Creative Capital, 2025 National Endowment for the Arts, and 2024 Ruth Lilly and Dorothy Sargent Rosenberg fellow.
+He is a 2026 Creative Capital, 2025 National Endowment for the Arts, 2024 Ruth Lilly and Dorothy Sargent Rosenberg, 2023 MacDowell, and 2022 Fulbright fellow.

 He lives in Logan Square with his partner and their cat, Bibingka.